Insight

 |

-Winton Higgins began meditating and
+Higgins began meditating and practising

-teaching meditation in 1995.
-In 2003, he
+meditation in 1995.
+In 2003, he became a

-became a regular teacher at Bluegum
+regular teacher at Bluegum

 Sangha.
 He is a member of Kookaburra